 - Don’t talk about school everyday.
 Let your child be in the present, without the new school year hanging over their head.

-- Do answer any questions that come up, like, “Will so and so be in my
+- Do answer any questions that come up

 By Laura Young, Energetic Juniors Youth Fitness Trainer